cbworden/shake-doc/technical_guide.rst

 products or for later analyses of each intermediate processing step, if so desired.

 The ShakeMap program responsible for producing the interpolated grids is called *"grind."*  This section is a description of the way *grind* works, and some of the configuration parameters and command-line flags that control specific functionality.
 (For a complete description of configuring and running *grind*, see the `Software Guide <_static/SoftwareGuideV3_5.pdf>`_ and the configuration file *grind.conf*.)

-Below is an outline of the ShakeMap processing workflow: :num:`Figure #figure_processing` provides a schematic of the key steps in the processing.
+Below is an outline of the ShakeMap processing workflow. :num:`Figure #figure-processing` provides a schematic of the key processing steps.

 #.
 Data Preparation

    #.
 Remove flagged stations
    #.
-Convert intensities to PGM and vice versa
+Convert intensities to peak ground motions (PGMs) and vice versa
    #.
 Correct data to "rock" using Vs30-based amplification terms
    #.
 Remove estimated basin response (optional)